 Who can be a donor?

-Donors need to be between the ages of 18 and early 70s and can include parents, children, siblings, other relatives, and friends.
-An ideal donor should have a genuine interest in donating and a compatible blood type with the recipient.
-Donors should be in good general health.
-Donors do not need to be genetically related.
+Donors need to be between the ages of 18 and early 60s and can include parents, Grandparents, siblings, Spouse, Children, Grandchildren.
+An ideal donor should have a genuine interest in donating.
+Compatible blood type is no more must for a donor.
+Donor should be in good general health.
 Typically, someone who has cancer, diabetes, kidney disease, heart disease, liver disease, sickle cell disease, HIV or hepatitis will not qualify to be a donor.
 However, these diseases are not all absolute contraindications to donation.
 Every donor will be considered on an individual basis.

 Do some donors have trouble making the decision to donate?